Calabi-Yau Threefolds With Small Hodge Numbers: Preamble

 \section{Preamble}

 The tip of the Hodge plot has seen large population growth in recent years.
 Refs.~\cite{Candelas:2008wb} and~\cite{Davies:2011fr} provided lists of Calabi-Yau threefolds with small Hodge numbers that were comprehensive at the time.
-The relatively recent work \cite{candelas2015hodge} increased the list considerably (see \fref{TipHodgePlot}).
+The recent papers \cite{candelas2015hodge,constantin2017hodge} computing Hodge numbers of smooth CICY quotients by freely acting symmetries have increased this list considerably.
 These CY manifolds are in some sense, among the simplest CY manifolds.
 It is an interesting question to what extent one can base phenomenologically viable string vacua on these spaces.
-In Ref.~\cite{Braun:2011hd}, an example of a Calabi-Yau manifold with the smallest Hodge numbers possible for a non-rigid manifold, was obtained.
+In Ref.~\cite{Braun:2011hd}, an example of a Calabi-Yau manifold with Hodge numbers (1, 1), so the smallest possible for a manifold with a mirror, was obtained.

-We list here all the Calabi-Yau threefolds with small Hodge numbers that are known to us.
+We list here all the Calabi-Yau threefolds with small Hodge numbers that are known to us (Tables 1-2).
 For this purpose, small Hodge numbers are all pairs $(h^{1,1},h^{2,1})$ such that $h^{1,1}+h^{2,1}\le 24$, although for most cases we do not list the mirror manifolds.
-This bound of 24 on the height is arbitrarily chosen, though it coincides with the choice of \cite{Candelas:2008wb} and also corresponds to a height low enough so as to separate these points from the Kreuzer-Skarke list.
+This bound of 24 on the height is arbitrarily chosen, though it coincides with the choice in Ref.~\cite{Candelas:2008wb} and also corresponds to a height low enough so as to separate these points from the Kreuzer-Skarke list.
 A list of Calabi-Yau manifolds with larger height, albeit somewhat dated, can be found in the online resource~\cite{Jurke}.

-There are many methods that were used to construct these Calabi-Yau threefolds.
-We do not review the methods used to construct this list, since many of these have been discussed in \cite{Candelas:2008wb,Davies:2011fr}.
-An exception is made for the potentially rich construction of generalized-CICYs introduced in \cite{Anderson:2015iia}.
+In this paper, we make no attempt to include Calabi-Yau constructions whose holonomy group is a proper subgroup of $SU(3)$ such as the ones that appear in \cite{andriot2016new}.
+Neither do we attempt to list orbifolds or manifolds that are derived from tori.

-The Hodge plot (\fref{TipHodgePlot}) becomes denser as we go up in height and merges into the Kreuzer-Skarke list.
-This list is denser especially owing to the fact that many points have high multiplicities. \fref{TipHodgePlot} indicates many new Hodge numbers found in Refs.~\cite{Candelas:2008wb, Candelas:2010ve, candelas2015hodge}.
+We also produce an updated version of the tip of the Hodge plot in Figure 1.
+The Hodge plot becomes denser as we go up in height and merges into the Kreuzer-Skarke list.
+This list is denser especially owing to the fact that many points have high multiplicities. \fref{TipHodgePlot} indicates many new Hodge numbers found in Refs.~\cite{Candelas:2008wb, Candelas:2010ve, candelas2015hodge,constantin2017hodge}.

-Below we produce the master table discussed above.
-The table lists Calabi-Yau threefolds in decreasing order of height $h^{1,1}+h^{2,1}$ and $h^{1,1}$.